biswajitpanday/CleanArchitecture.Net6/README.md

-# CleanArchitecture.Net6
+# Clean Architecture in .NET 6

+## About the Project
-A sample implementation of the Clean Architecture pattern using .NET 6.
-This repository demonstrates how to structure a .NET application following best practices, ensuring maintainability, scalability, and testability.
+This repository demonstrates the implementation of a Clean Architecture pattern in .NET 6.
+It provides a modular, scalable, and testable solution for enterprise-level applications.

 ---